 Terms and conditions

-- The Oldman Prize is awarded to an author or joint authors of a work deemed to have made a significant contribution in the area of music bibliography, music reference or music librarianship in the year prior to its being awarded.
+The Oldman Prize is awarded to an author or joint authors of a work deemed to have made a significant contribution in the area of music bibliography, music reference or music librarianship, published two years prior to the award year.